tkz-sty/tkz-base/README.md

 ## Licence

-The scontents package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.
+The `tkz-base` package may be modified and distributed under the terms and conditions of the [LaTeX Project Public License](https://www.latex-project.org/lppl/), version 1.3c or greater.